aspineon/db-liquidbase/README.md

 # Overview #

-Since the db will be used by various example architectures, the decision was made to use Liquidbase.
+Since the db will be used by various example architectures, the decision was made to use Liquibase.